Peckham Rye railway station: Layout and routes

-It is between Denmark Hill and Queens Road Peckham on the South London Line, between Denmark Hill and Nunhead on the Catford Loop Line, and between Queens Road Peckham and East Dulwich on the Portsmouth Line.
-It is in Travelcard Zone 2 and is 3 mi 36 chain measured from London Bridge or 5 mi 13 chain measured from London Victoria.
+It is between Denmark Hill and Queens Road Peckham on the Windrush line, between Denmark Hill and Nunhead on the Catford loop line, and between Queens Road Peckham and East Dulwich on the Portsmouth Line.
+It is in London fare zone 2 and is 3 mi 36 chain measured from London Bridge or 5 mi 13 chain measured from London Victoria.

 Peckham Rye is a major interchange served by four different routes.
 Its platforms are on two separate viaducts with a single ticket hall at ground level.
-Platforms 1 and 2 are on the south viaduct and served by Southern services (London Bridge via Tulse Hill to Beckenham Junction and East Croydon), and London Overground services (Clapham Junction to Dalston Junction).
+Platforms 1 and 2 are on the south viaduct and served by Southern services (London Bridge via Tulse Hill to Beckenham Junction and East Croydon), and Windrush line (London Overground) services (Clapham Junction to Dalston Junction).
 Platforms 3 and 4 are on the north viaduct and served by Thameslink (Blackfriars to Sevenoaks) and Southeastern (Victoria to Dartford).

+The station is Grade II listed.

 Station improvements

 Refurbishment

 Ticket gates were installed in May 2009 and during late 2010 the station was refurbished as part of a 'deep clean' by Southern.
 A former waiting room for platforms 2 and 3, bricked up for 55 years, was partially restored and temporarily re-opened with a permanent re-opening being planned.